stevenjohnstone/toughfuzzer/README.md

 In each sub-directory, there are example fuzzers which demonstrate how go-fuzz can leap over some common fuzzing obstacles.
 Reaching a ```panic``` is considered to be "finding a bug".
-This is obviously quite artificial but it shouldn't take too much imagination to seem how each applies to real-world code.
+This is obviously quite artificial but it shouldn't take too much imagination to see how each applies to real-world code.

 > Try ```./run.sh``` to run each of the fuzzers